Kansas State Wildcats football: Memorial Stadium

 In 1922, Kansas State opened the first section of Memorial Stadium on the location of Ahearn Field, at a cost of $500,000 USD.
 The stadium's name was a tribute to Kansas State students who died in World War I. It had a seating capacity of 17,500 when completed, although attendance sometimes exceeded 20,000.
 By 1967, the school's allegiance outgrew the old stadium, and the team moved to KSU Stadium in 1968.

 Bill Snyder Family Stadium

 KSU Stadium opened its doors September 21, 1968, with a 21–0 victory over Colorado State.
 It was renamed Bill Snyder Family Football Stadium after former head coach Bill Snyder originally retired at the end of the 2005 season.

-The original stadium seating capacity was 35,000.
-An expansion in the summer of 1970 added 4,000 permanent bleachers on the east side and 3,000 temporary bleachers on the west side.
-Following the 1998 season, the addition of a deck and sky suites on the east side of the stadium increased capacity to more than 50,000.
+The original stadium had a seating capacity of 35,000.
+In the summer of 1970, an expansion added 4,000 permanent bleachers on the east side and 3,000 temporary bleachers on the west side.
+Following the 1998 season, the addition of an upper deck and sky suites on the east side increased the stadium’s capacity to over 50,000.